samcarswell/trochilus/README.md

 | `slack.token` | Token for slack app. |
 | `slack.channel` | Slack channel to post notifications. |

+Any invocation of `troc` will check for a database located at the `database` config value.
+If it does not exist, it will create it.

 ## Running a cron